Arecaceae: Evolution

-The Arecaceae were the first modern family of monocots to appear in the fossil record around 80 million years ago (Mya), during the late Cretaceous period.
+The Arecaceae were the first modern family of monocots to appear in the fossil record around 108 million years ago (Mya), during the Early Cretaceous period.
 The first modern species, such as Nypa fruticans and Acrocomia aculeata, appeared 69 Mya, as evidenced by fossil Nypa pollen.
 Palms appear to have undergone an early period of adaptive radiation.
 By 60 Mya, many of the modern, specialized genera of palms appeared and became widespread and common, much more widespread than their range today.
 Because palms separated from the monocots earlier than other families, they developed more intrafamilial specialization and diversity.
 By tracing back these diverse characteristics of palms to the basic structures of monocots, palms may be valuable in studying monocot evolution.
 Several species of palms have been identified from flowers preserved in amber, including Palaeoraphe dominicana and Roystonea palaea.
 Fossil evidence of them can also be found in samples of petrified palmwood.

 The relationship between the subfamilies is shown in the following cladogram: